web-platform-tests/rfcs/rfcs/webtransport_h3_test_server.md

 Add a [WebTransport over HTTP/3](https://datatracker.ietf.org/doc/html/draft-ietf-webtrans-http3-01) server to wpt.
 The server is used to test the [WebTransport Web APIs](https://w3c.github.io/webtransport/).

-The server will use a new [file name flag](https://web-platform-tests.org/writing-tests/file-names.html) `.webtransport` (`.webtransport.py`) for handlers.
+The server will use a new [file name flag](https://web-platform-tests.org/writing-tests/file-names.html) `.wt.h3` (`.wt.h3.py`) for handlers.
 Handlers are python scripts which are used to respond WebTransport events.

 This RFC shares the same background/motivation with [RFC 42](https://github.com/web-platform-tests/rfcs/blob/master/rfcs/quic.md) but focuses on WebTransport over HTTP/3.
 See RFC 42 for more background.